CHARLOTTE MASON’S ALVEARY

 WHAT ARE FORMS AND HOW ARE THEY STRUCTURED?

-Forms are groupings of ages that are based on the child’s development rather than rigid grade levels.
-The general pattern of forms is as follows:
+Forms are groupings of ages that are based on the child’s development.
+The breakdown is as follows:

 Yes!
-In fact, we encourage you to combine as much as you need to in order to maintain peace in your home.
+In fact, we encourage you to combine as much as you need to in order to maintain peace in your home or classroom.
 Keep in mind that it is much better to combine children that are close in age.
 Trying to combine children who are too far apart risks neither of them getting what they need.

-I NEED HELP.
+I HAVE A QUESTION AND NEED HELP.
 IS THERE SOMEONE I CAN CALL?